-This is a training program, such as a residency in veterinary pathology, that is specifically designed to train veterinary anatomic or clinical pathologists as one of its primary functions and is supervised and directed by a Diplomate of the ACVP or ECVCP for clinical pathology candidates, or by a Diplomate of the ACVP or ECVP for anatomic pathology candidates.
+This is a training program, such as a residency in veterinary pathology, that is specifically designed to train veterinary anatomic or clinical pathologists as one of its primary functions, is supervised and directed by a Diplomate of the ACVP or European College of Veterinary Clinical Pathology (ECVCP) for clinical pathology candidates, or by a Diplomate of the ACVP or European College of Veterinary

+Pathology (ECVP) for anatomic pathology candidates.
 The training must include at least 36 full-time calendar months, at the equivalent of 40 hours per week, with direct, in-person supervision in the primary field (anatomic or clinical pathology) for which certification is sought.
-This timeframe cannot include training to meet the requirements of dual certification.
+Remote training can serve as a supplement to, but not as a substitute for, in-person instruction; therefore, interactions with the Diplomate mentor(s) must be in-person.
+Remote training includes synchronous review of any specimen slides or reading list material using a virtual meeting platform including Zoom or Teams as well as training done in a geographically separate location from the mentor.
+This training timeframe cannot include training to meet the requirements of dual certification.